-Almost 20% of patients initiated on the short regimen were switched to a longer regimen when their baseline resistance profiles became available [7].
-We decided not to include these patients in our analysis, as we wanted to assess both tolerability and effectiveness in the "newest" shorter regimen for eligible RR-TB patients.
-These 30 patients either had isoniazid (INH) mutations and/or levofloxacin or injectable resistance.
-Although excluded from our analysis, they represent an important population for additional future study, especially to see if the empiric inclusion of LZD as part of the shorter regimen decreases the likelihood of developing resistance to other administered drugs.
+Almost 20% of patients initiated on the short regimen, were switched to a longer regimen when their baseline resistance profiles became available[7].
+We decided not to include these patients in our analysis, as we wanted to assess both tolerability and effectiveness in the 'newest' shorter regimen for eligible RR-TB patients.
+These 30 patients either had both INH mutations and/or levofloxacin or injectable resistance.
+While excluded from our analysis, they represent an important population for additional future study, especially to see if the empiric inclusion of LZD as part of the shorter regimen decreases the likelihood of developing resistance to other administered drugs.
 As patients are currently started on RR-TB treatment before rapid molecular INH and FLQ-resistance results are available, we believe there is benefit in a robust regimen, including LZD, at treatment initiation.

 Nearly all of our patients received both BDQ and LZD.
-The use of these 2 drugs likely contributed to high rates of almost 90% of SC conversion at month 6, exceeding conversion rates in similar settings [18].
-LZD has been associated with improved outcomes in RR-TB patients [3, 19] and adding on LZD to the BDQ-based regimen, forming a robust backbone, could have contributed to the rapid time to culture conversion in our cohort.
-Our results are consistent with those reported under trial conditions, but they are noteworthy, demonstrating what can be achieved in program conditions with high HIV comorbidity [3, 18, 20-25] present.
-An important finding in our cohort is that HIV status and CD4 levels had no effect on achieving culture conversion, or on time needed to convert within the first 3 months of treatment, even though almost half of our HIV-positive cohort had advanced HIV disease.
-We acknowledge our small sample size and are cautious drawing conclusions from our findings; nevertheless, this is encouraging for other countries with high HIV/DRTB burden.
+The use of these two drugs likely contributed to high rates of almost 90% of SC conversion at month six, exceeding conversion rates in similar settings[18].
+LZD has been associated with improved outcomes in RR-TB patients[3,19] and adding on LZD to the BDQ-based regimen, forming a robust backbone, could have contributed to the rapid time to culture conversion in our cohort.
+Our results are consistent with those reported under trial conditions, but they are noteworthy, demonstrating what can be achieved in program conditions with high HIV co-morbidity[3,18,20-25] present.
+An important finding in our cohort is that HIV status and CD4 levels had no effect on achieving culture conversion, nor on time needed to convert within the first three months of treatment, even though almost half of our HIV-positive cohort had advanced HIV disease.
+We acknowledge our small sample size and are cautious drawing conclusions from our findings, nevertheless, this is encouraging for other countries with high HIV/DRTB burden.

-Worldwide concern for BDQ-related cardiotoxicity has promoted frequent ECG monitoring [5, 7], yet QT prolongation was observed in <10.0% of the cohort and contributed minimally to hospitalizations.
-The safety of BDQ has been reinforced in both HIV-negative and HIV-positive patients over the past few years and we see the same reassuring results [20, 26].
-LZD-related toxicities, however, remained a challenge, equally noted in other settings [15, 19, 20, 23].
-Anemia was the most frequent recorded severe AE, contributing to treatment discontinuation, hospitalization, and possibly mortality within our cohort.
+Worldwide concern for BDQ-related cardiotoxicity has promoted frequent ECG monitoring[5,7], yet QT-prolongation was observed in less than 10.0% of the cohort and contributed minimally to hospitalizations.
+The safety of BDQ has been reinforced in both HIV-negative and HIV-positive patients over the past few years and we see the same reassuring results[20,26].
+LZD-related toxicities, however, remained a challenge, equally noted in other settings[15,19,20,23].
+Anemia was the most frequent recorded severe AE, contributing to treatment discontinuation, hospitalization and possibly mortality within our cohort.
 Most of the LZD-related toxicities reversed when the drug was discontinued.
-The overall frequency of peripheral neuropathy in our cohort is low, as LZD exposure was limited to 2 months and possibly underdiagnosis of the pathology.
-Considering all
+The overall frequency of peripheral neuropathy in our cohort is low, as LZD exposure was limited to two months and possibly underdiagnosis of the pathology.
+Considering all LZD-associated toxicities, it is crucial to strictly monitor for myelosuppression and neuropathy, and to ensure prompt management happens when toxicity occurs[5,7].